ericzrinsky/discogs/case_study.md

 ### Install SQLite

 Although we did most of the SQL work in **SQLiteStudio**, we used the **SQLite** command line tool to initialize our database file.
-There are many SQL application options available, but **SQLite** is free, easy to use, and lightweight.
+There are many SQL applications available, but **SQLite** is free, easy to use, and lightweight.

 Please note, you will also need XCode Command Line Tools Installed on your computer to instal **SQLite**.
 If you don't have that installed, you can enter the following command in **Terminal** to install it: